Davis Acura 2016 MDX - Stronger, Lighter, Faster Video

 - The Drive-by-Wire™ throttle system varies throttle sensitivity to provide the appropriate throttle response and feel to different driving conditions.

 No longer are the terms "fuel efficiency" and "SUV" on opposite sides of the road.
-The EPA Fuel Economy Ratings38 of 20 city, 28 highway and 23 combined are largely unheard of for a luxury 3-row SUV.
+The EPA Fuel Economy Ratings27 of 19 city, 27 highway and 22 combined (Front-wheel drive without Idle Stop) are largely unheard of for a luxury 3-row SUV.
 Acura pulled out all the stops to make the MDX as efficient as possible.

-- The weight of the MDX was reduced by 275 pounds with no loss of interior room making it one of the lightest vehicles in its class.
+- The weight of the MDX was reduced by 275 pounds from 2014 (the previous model year) with no loss of interior room making it one of the lightest vehicles in its class.
 The result is improved MPG ratings, handling and power-to weight ratio all at the same time.

 - The vehicle's 18" and 19" tires provide 20% lower rolling resistance than the previous MDX model.